-When constructing a greenhouse in extremely hot or cold areas, temperature regulation can pose serious roadblocks.
+If you’re constructing a greenhouse in a hot or cold area, temperature regulation can cause roadblocks.
 Here in Wyoming, we have had to get creative about how to efficiently manage temperatures in the easiest, most cost effective way.
 After much trial and error, we have found that 2 layers of 6mm polyethylene film, wiggle wire, and some pumped air can make all the difference.

 Wiggle wire connects two pieces of polyethylene plastic to the greenhouse sides using a wiggle wire channel, allowing for air to be pumped in between.
 This creates a cushion of air that serves as a temperature regulator between the inside and outside of the greenhouse.
 The wiggles in the wire easily secure the polyethylene to the receiving channel.
 Removing wiggle wire – so that the sides of the greenhouse may be rolled up for ventilation – is also simple.

 PVC coated wiggle wire will be easier on the polyethylene plastic.

 We generally purchase wiggle wire channels in 6-feet sections.

 There are many materials available for greenhouse covers, including polycarbonate, acrylic, and polyethylene.
 Regular, opaque polyethylene plastic was chosen for our greenhouse because it is cheap, strong, and effective.

 Installing Wiggle Wire

 Ensure the two sheets of polyethylene plastic extend slightly past the ends of the channel.
 Insert one end of the wiggle wire into the channel so that it traps the two pieces of plastic between the wire and the channel.
 Wiggle the wire back and forth in the channel to secure.
 The bends in the wire are slightly larger than the channel, creating pressure and allowing for a tight, strong bond.
 Continue inserting and wiggling wire back and forth until it has secured all of the polyethylene plastic.